oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ## ocean.services

 #### createAccessService
-Creates an `Access` type service to be included in asset DDO.
+Creates an asset with an `Access` type service.

 Parameters
 ```
+       metadata: JSON object describing various attributes of the asset data (see below for sample metadata attributes)
+        account: Account instance of who is publishing the asset
           price: int number of tokens
 serviceEndpoint: str url of service endpoint
 consumeEndpoint: str url of consume endpoint
+        timeout: int timeout in seconds
 ```

 Returns